noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 - bookmark
   - https://scala-lang.org/api/3.x/scala/Some.html
     - dropping through the list on the left sidebar
+    - skipped on the symbol types, swing back to these

 # scala

 - all about the syntax
 - there are 7 scala courses on coursera, take them.

-- todoing

-  - 100% positive the Type outline doesnt match the class hierarchy
+- this is a really long file, suggest using the outline (e.g. in vscode) to see the hierarchy

-    - vscode > outline > Type > shiz all over the place
-    - if you go to the AAA scala api 3 link, click a type, click `supertypes` you can see the hierarchy
-  - 100% positive type APIs arent Dry, e.g. lots of stuff under List should be under Seq, and many times they are duplicated
+  - and ctrl-f `# whatever your looking for` as generally things have a `# Category`, e.g. `# Type Parameters`

 - todos
   - implicit function types sorta went over my head